 Almost two-thirds of economists surveyed by Bloomberg expect Bernanke to announce a third round of quantitative easing.
 We hope they’re right, and hope too that the Fed, for the first time, makes its program open-ended.
 There’s no need to announce a limit on the scale of planned purchases.
 The Fed should say it will begin a new round of stimulus and will maintain its efforts to support demand until economic conditions show clear signs of improvement.

 Bernanke can expect to be criticized for doing the right thing.
 Hostility to the Fed’s efforts to spur the recovery -- restrained as the efforts have been in recent months -- is a theme in Republican Mitt Romney’s presidential campaign.
 There’s talk of tougher audits and other ways of tying the Fed’s hands.
-Romney has said that, if elected, he won’t reappoint Bernanke to the Fed when his term ends in January 2014 unless he behaves more “responsibly.”
+Romney that, if elected, he won’t reappoint Bernanke to the Fed when his term ends in January 2014 unless he behaves more “responsibly.”

 If Bernanke goes ahead with QE3, as we expect, he’ll probably take care to swerve away from these attacks.
 His style is to avoid controversy -- a low-key approach that in this case could undermine his policies by casting them in overly timid terms.
 Instead, he ought to be bold in two ways.
 First, he should assure markets that the new round of easing will be powerful enough to work.
 Second, he should turn the pressure back on Washington to break its policy paralysis and lift the threat of the so-called fiscal cliff, a combination of growth-killing tax increases and spending cuts that will come into force at the beginning of 2013 unless Congress acts.